ros-sports/nao_lola-docs/installation.rst

 Binary Installation
 *******************

-The package is released only for ROS2 galactic, following instructrions below to install the debian binary package:
+The package is released only for ROS2 galactic and rolling, following instructrions below to install the debian binary package:

 .. code-block:: console

    sudo apt update
-   sudo apt install ros-galactic-nao-lola
+   sudo apt install ros-${ROS_DISTRO}-nao-lola

 Source Installation
 *******************